incerta/schematox/README.md

 Library supports static schema definition which means your schemas could be completely independent from schematox.
 One could use such schemas as source for generation other structures like DB models.

-The library is small so exploring README.md is enough for understanding its API, checkout limitations/examples and you good to go:
+The library is small so exploring README.md is enough for understanding its API, checkout [examples](#example-for-all-supported-schema-types) and you good to go:

 - [Install](#install)
 - [Minimal requirements](#minimal-requirements)